Rian1010/Milestone4/README.md

 - Untick all checkboxes in 'Set Permissions'
 - Open the bucket
 - Go to Properties and then 'Static website hosting'
-- Click on 'Use this bucket to host a website' and input 'index.html' and 'error.html'
+- Click on 'Use this bucket to host a website' and insert 'index.html' and 'error.html'
 - Click on Permissions, then CORS configuration
-- Paste in the following LMS:
+- Write the following code in it:
 ```html
 <CORSConfiguration>
 <CORSRule>